 What Happens in Group Therapy?

-Group therapy can be conducted using many different methods in order to teach a range of coping skills and promote expression of emotion and processing.
-At Discovery Institute of New Jersey, we offer different styles of groups in order to provide comprehensive, diverse treatment to all of our patients.
+Group therapy can involve many different methods in order to teach a range of coping skills and promote the expression and processing of emotion.
+At Discovery Institute of New Jersey, we offer different styles of group therapy in order to provide comprehensive, diverse treatment to all of our patients.

-- Focus groups- these groups choose one topic to address, such as gender-related issues, relapse prevention, or coping skills
+- Focus groups – These groups choose one topic to address, such as gender-related issues, relapse prevention, or coping skills.

-- Creative groups- these groups promote expression of emotion through unconventional methods, allowing patients to get in touch with their creative powers
+- Creative groups – These groups promote expression of emotion through unconventional methods, allowing patients to get in touch with their creative powers.

-- Writing therapy- writing is a great tool for reflection and growth.
-Writing groups encourage patients to express their experiences and emotion, and provide a record of growth which patients can refer back to throughout their recovery
+- Writing therapy – Writing is a great tool for reflection and growth.
+Writing groups encourage patients to express their experiences and emotion, and provide a record of growth which patients can refer back to throughout their recovery.

-- Processing groups- these groups allow patients to navigate complex, sometimes painful emotions regarding traumatic events in a healthy, supportive atmosphere.
+- Processing groups – These groups allow patients to navigate complex, sometimes painful emotions regarding traumatic events in a healthy, supportive atmosphere.